 🟢 Brecon Beacons National Park All areas of the park & car parks are now fully open Please continue to respect distancing when walking or riding in the national park.

-🟡 Rock UK Summit climbing Centre Gradually reopening facilities – see their Facebook page for latest information.
-Indoor climbing walls may reopen from 10th August
+🟢Rock UK Summit climbing Centre Most facilities including the odoor climbing wall now open – see their Facebook page for latest information.

 🟢 Cyfarthfa Castle Park & grounds open 9am-6pm.
 House and museum open 11am-4pm 7 days a week